 Auto window tint is not an uncommon process for most drivers, especially for those located in relatively hotter parts of America like Arizona.
 But despite this, there’s still a good number of car owners who struggle maintaining their paint protection films in good condition.

-Admittedly, the best auto window tints are not hard to take care of but without a good understanding of what works for window films and what doesn’t, its quality might deteriorate in the long run.
-Make the most out of the investment you’ve put on your window tint films with the help of SmartFilm’s Auto Window Tinting Care Guide!
+Admittedly, the best auto window tint is not hard to take care of but without a good understanding of what works for window film and what doesn’t, its quality might deteriorate in the long run.
+Make the most out of the investment you’ve put on your window tinting films with the help of SmartFilm’s Auto Window Tint Care Guide!

 Here’s the Dos and Don’ts for freshly tinted vehicles!

 Avoid rolling down your windows right after the installation service.
 Drivers may feel the benefits of newly tinted windows instantly but the same thing can’t be said to its adhesive.
 Depending on the type of tint, it takes about two to four days for the glue to truly set and if your kids roll down your rear windows before they get the chance to do so, they might peel.

 Keep this rule in mind especially if your tinted windows are not insured or don’t have guarantees.
 For instance, if you decided to tint your vehicle on your own with a tint kit, you probably don’t have a guarantee in comparison to those who had their professionally installed on tinting shops like SmartFilm.

 Don’t Worry About Hazy Window Tint